Govind-Patwal/Bikesharing/README.md

 Now that we've gotten a good idea of how to create our story, there is still some more work to be done to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
 We decided that we will create some more visualizations and then add these new visualizations to the two we created in the past for our final presentation and analysis to pitch to investors.

 ## Resources
-* Software: Visual Studio Code 1.49.1
+* Software: Visual Studio Code 1.49.1, Tableau Desktop (Public Version - 2020.3.0), Anaconda
 * Language(s): Python for ETL
 * Other Tool(s): Tableau for Visualization
 * Data Source(s):